hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 13
-### Nearly Finished
+### TinyMLjs Proof of Concept

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
-TinyMLjs proves that the browser can train machine learning models and those models can be converted and installed on microcontrollers.
+TinyMLjs with RocksettaTinyML proves that the browser can train machine learning models and those models can be converted and installed on microcontrollers.
+There are issues that could streamlin the process, but solving thosee issues iwll take a wider community involvement beyond what I can do.

 </td><td>
 Replace the c-header file compile and test in the serial monitor <br>